 All enquiries should be directed to the Entries Secretary.

 Any withdrawals before race weekend should be reported via BROE2 as soon as possible.
 Withdrawals/scratches on the day of racing should be reported to Crew Stewards as soon as possible.

-No doubling up of competitors (including coxes) will be permitted.
-Any crews that are found to have doubled up competitors may be disqualified without warning.
+There are two divisions on each day and competitors may participate in both.
+No doubling up of competitors (including coxes) within a division will be permitted.
+Any crews that are found to have doubled up competitors within a division may be disqualified without warning.